 Self worth is something we all struggle with from time to time.
 And when you’re having an off day and the self criticism is flying, the last thing you want is a lecture on how to respect yourself.

-But self worth and self respect walk hand in hand.
+But self worth and learning to respect yourself walk hand in hand.
 Without them, you’re more likely to make decisions that won’t serve you in the long run.

 We’re all familiar with what it means to show respect for others.
 We show respect to our teachers, bosses, and mentors.
 We respect those we look up to and admire.

 But what does it mean to respect yourself?

 Being able to respect yourself as you respect others comes down to the way you view yourself.
 It boils down to your sense of self, your self concept, and your self worth.

 Having respect for yourself means valuing your opinions, thoughts, and ideas.
 It means recognizing that you bring something important to the table, and your voice should be heard.
 It means treating yourself with dignity and compassion, and expecting the same from others.

 If you find that you criticize more often than you celebrate yourself, you’re likely struggling with self respect.

 What’s the difference between self respect and self esteem?